Click on "Design" in the Menu to the left.

-Norepinephrine activation of B1 receptors in certain duct cells results in low volume, viscous saliva.
-There is a good blood supply to these glands so that epinephrine decreases the volume even further under excessive sympathetic stimulation.
+Neural norepinephrine activation of B1 receptors in certain duct cells results in low volume, viscous saliva.
+There is a good blood supply to these glands so that blood-borne epinephrine decreases the volume even further under excessive sympathetic stimulation.
 The resulting 'dry mouth' is characteristic of the 'fight-or-flight' response at such times.

 The myocardium, consisting of cardiac muscle, is the contractile part of the heart; the pacemaker (circle inside heart) consists of autorhythmic cells that establishes the heart rate.
 The coronary arterioles shown within the heart muscle are not the large coronary arteries that lie on the surface of the heart.
 These smaller arterioles are embedded within the myocardium.
 This organ is neutrally regulated by both divisions of the ANS as well as hormonally.

 The pacemaker can function without any innervation because it has an intrinsic mechanism that establishes a baseline heart rate.
-Acetylcholine released from parasympathetic postganglionic neurons (dashed blue line) binds to muscarinic 2 (M2)receptors resulting in a decreased rate.
-These neurons (dashed blue lines) arise from a terminal ganglion (light blue) near the surface of the heart.
-The preganglionic neurons (blue line) from the brain travel to this site within the vagus nerve.
+However, acetylcholine released from parasympathetic postganglionic neurons (dashed blue line) binds to muscarinic 2 receptors decreasing this rate.
+These axons arise from a terminal ganglion (light blue circle) near the surface of the heart.
+The preganglionic neurons (solid blue line) from the brain travel to this site within the vagus nerve.

-The heart's atria (upper chambers), consisting of myocardial cells, also have muscarinic 2 (M2) receptors.
+The heart's atria (upper chambers) also have muscarinic 2 receptors.
 When acetylcholine binds to these cells their force of contraction is decreased.
-There appears to be little parasympathetic innervation, if any, of the heart's ventricles (lower chambers) and this is currently under investigation.
+There appears to be little parasympathetic innervation of the heart's ventricles (lower chambers).

-Norepinephrine released from sympathetic postganglionic neurons (dashed orange lines) binds to beta 1 receptors in the pacemaker resulting in an increased heart rate.
-These neurons arise from several cervical ganglia (yellow circles) in the ganglionic chain.
-The preganglionic neurons (orange line) from the spinal cord travel through the ganglionic chain from the thoracic region of the cord.
+Chronotropism refers to a change in rate ... in this case, heart rate.
+Norepinephrine released from postganglionic neurons (dashed orange lines) binds to beta 1 receptors in the pacemaker resulting in an increased heart rate.
+These neurons arise from several ganglia (yellow circles) in the cervical region of the ganglionic chain.
+The preganglionic neurons (solid orange line), originating in the thoracic spinal cord, travel upward through the chain to reach these cervical ganglia.

-Parasympathetic preganglionic axons (blue line) emerge from the sacral region of the cord to form the pelvic splanchnic nerve.
+Parasympathetic preganglionic axons (solid blue line) emerge from the sacral region of the cord to form the pelvic splanchnic nerve.
 These neurons penetrate pelvic organs to synapse with intramural ganglia (light blue circle).
 From here, postganglionic axons (dashed blue line) synapse with their receptors within the organ.

-These ganglia (large yellow circles) are named the celiac, superior mesenteric and inferior mesenteric.
+The three large ganglia (yellow circles) are named the celiac, superior mesenteric and inferior mesenteric.
 They sit just ventral to the aorta and the nerves entering and leaving them are intertwined forming a plexus.
 This entire region is called the 'solar plexus'.
-Within these ganglia preganglionic neurons release acetylcholine on nicotinic 1 (not shown) receptors on cell bodies of postganglionic neurons.
+Within these ganglia preganglionic neurons release acetylcholine on nicotinic 1 receptors (not shown) on cell bodies of postganglionic neurons.
 These neurons respond by sending impulses down their axons to release norepinephrine on the organs they innervate.
 An example is the innervation of an abdominal vessel shown in the insert.

-The adrenal medulla is unique because it is the only organ directly innervated by preganglionic axons (orange line), instead of postganglionic axons.
-These preganglionic axons (orange lines) form a branch of the greater splanchnic nerve as indicated in the model.
-Acetylcholine activation of nicotinic 1 (N1) receptors of chromaffin cells in the medulla increases their secretion of epinephrine (80%) and norepinephrine (20%) into capillaries.
-It is this release of epinephrine that is a hallmark of the "fight-or-flight response" resulting from excessive sympathetic stimulation.
+The adrenal medulla is unique because it is the only organ directly innervated by preganglionic axons (solid orange line), instead of postganglionic axons.
+These preganglionic axons form a branch of the greater splanchnic nerve as indicated in the model.
+Acetylcholine activation of nicotinic 1 receptors of chromaffin cells in the medulla increases their secretion of epinephrine (80%) and norepinephrine (20%) into capillaries as indicated by the green arrows.
+It is this release that is a hallmark of the "fight-or-flight response".

 This organ system contains a nervous system of its own called the enteric (i.e., intestinal) nervous system; some classify this as a third division of the autonomic nervous system.